bag-man/SE31520-Assignment-2/doc/report.md

 # SE31520 Assignment 2

-## Cover Page
-Owen Garland - owg1@aber.ac.uk - 0.1
+Owen Garland - owg1@aber.ac.uk - Version 0.3
 ******

 ## Introduction
 This report details my progress with the Developing Internet-Based Applications CSA assignment.
 I will justify all of my design decisions as well as analysing how those decisions effected the project.
+You can view the project, Heroku & TravisCI integration at https://github.com/bag-man/SE31520-Assignment-2.

 ## Architecture
 The design and architecture of this project really wasn't up to me, the project is a standard rails project which means it is structured exactly as rails projects are always structured.